Electric vehicle warning sounds: Enhanced Vehicle Acoustics

 VOSES uses miniature, all-weather audio speakers that are placed on the hybrid's wheel wells and emit specific sounds based on the direction the car is moving in order to minimize noise pollution and to maximize acoustic information for pedestrians.
 If the car is moving forward, the sounds are only projected in the forward direction; and if the car is turning left or right, the sound changes on the left or right appropriately.
 The company argues that "chirps, beeps and alarms are more distracting than useful", and that the best sounds for alerting pedestrians are car-like, such as "the soft purr of an engine or the slow roll of tires across pavement."
 One of the EVA's external sound systems was designed specifically for the Toyota Prius.

 ECTunes

-ECTunes is developing a system that utilises directional sound equipment to emit noise when and where it is needed.
+ECTunes is developing a system that uses directional sound equipment to emit noise when and where it is needed.
 According to the company, its technology sends audible signals only in the direction of travel, thus allowing the vehicle to be heard by those who may be in the car's path, without disturbing others with unwelcome noise.
 Insero Horsens, a Danish venture company, has provided a significant investment to help ECTunes fully develop its technology.